Carbohydrate Intakes – high, low, or irrelevant?

 Prof Amanda Lee, Queensland University of Technology, outlined the current consumer guidance on carbohydrate intake as outlined in the Australian Dietary Guidelines.

-If you would like to read further on one or more of the topics discussed on the day each of the presentations are available via the GLNC website.
+If you would like to read further on one or more of the topics discussed, see the presentations here.